UvA-ML-Project-2025/AML-FIF/README.md

 Repository Contents:
-BaselineNB.ipynb
-Establishes the baseline model and performance, using a pretrained ResNet50 model.
+├── BaselineNB.ipynb: Establishes the baseline model and performance, using a pretrained ResNet50 model.

-aml2025-improved-model.ipynb
-The main notebook containing the alternative solution.
+├── aml2025-improved-model.ipynb: The main notebook containing the alternative solution.
 It implements a custom ResNet18-style architecture trained from scratch, along with advanced regularization and augmentation techniques.

-README.md
+└── README.md

 Assignment: